 Pretoria and Sheraton Hotel

 The Gautrain makes getting from O.R.
-Tambo airport (JNB) to Pretoria is very easy.
+Tambo airport (JNB) to Pretoria very easy.
 It costs 138 Rand or just over $11 for the train versus paying at least $50 for a 45-minute taxi ride.
-To really save money (but not time) I could have taken a very short bus ride to Rhodesfield Station, which is the Gautrain station about 1km from the airport.
-The fare is much cheaper from there as the local authorities are out to gouge tourists and those travelling to the airport rather than the local population.
+To really save money (but not time) you can take a very short bus ride to Rhodesfield Station, which is the Gautrain station about 1km from the airport.
+The fare is much cheaper from there as the local authorities are out to gouge tourists and business folk travelling to or from the airport rather than the local population.

-The suite upgrade in this case was sweet indeed… living room, bedroom with balcony, bath and a half, and two desk areas, one for working and the other for changing/makeup.
+The Morula Suite upgrade in this case was sweet indeed… living room, bedroom with balcony, bath and a half, and two desk areas, one for working and the other for changing/makeup.

-There was a minibar under the TV in the living room and bedroom.
-Each one was stocked with soft drinks, beer and snacks.
-Amazingly, everything in the minibars was free, and they were restocked daily!
+A minibar is located under the TV in the living room and bedroom.
+Each one comes stocked with soft drinks, beer and snacks.
+Amazingly, everything in the minibars is free.
+They are restocked daily!
 The hotel even brought another carafe of wine after I finished the first one.

 The bathroom was not huge, but it had all the amenities including separate shower and tub, shaving mirror, and was stocked with premium toiletries.